 A critical component of center success is establishing, promoting, and facilitating two-way connections between UM and FDA staff.
-The CERSI will invite visiting scientists from the FDA and from industry to engage with the new Center and to engage in scientific exchange.
-Also, UM-CERSI will provide continuing education (CE) training for FDA personnel.
+The M-CERSI will invite visiting scientists from the FDA and from industry to engage with the new Center and to engage in scientific exchange.
+Also, M-CERSI will provide continuing education (CE) training for FDA personnel.

 Creating New Opportunities for Collaborative Regulatory Scientific Research